reframejs/reframe/docs/reframe-rationale.md

 > Reframe can be escaped in a progressive manner.

-By replacing all these three packages with code of your own, you effectively escape Reframe entirely.
+By replacing all these three packages with code of your own, you effectively entirely escape from Reframe.

 The Customization Manual explains how to escape from these three packages and includes examples such as:
  - Entirely custom build using Rollup (instead of webpack and by getting rid of `@reframe/build`).